Burn Injuries at Work

 Being burned is among the most serious and painful types of injuries suffered by workers in the Commonwealth of Massachusetts.
 While many think of fire as the most common cause of burn injuries, severe burns can also be caused by exposure to extreme heat, hazardous chemicals, electricity, friction, and radiation.
 There are also what are known as cold temperature burns caused by exposure to cold, wet, or windy conditions and some dangerous chemicals.
 A cold burn is just as serious as one caused by a heat source and are more common in areas like Boston that have extremely cold winters.

-According to the United States Occupational Safety and Health Administration (OSHA), the federal agency that oversees workplace safety, electrical burns can have additional dangerous effects, such as shock-related injury that can lead to internal injuries like organ damage and involuntary muscle contractions.
-Shock-related workplace injury can result in hemorrhaging, tissue destruction, and nerve damage.
+According to the United States Occupational Safety and Health Administration (OSHA), the federal agency that oversees workplace safety, electrical burns can have additional dangerous effects, such as a shock-related injury that can lead to internal injuries like organ damage and involuntary muscle contractions.
+A shock-related workplace injury can result in hemorrhaging, tissue destruction, and nerve damage.

-As the workers’ compensation attorneys at the Law Offices of Jeffery S. Glass, LLC know, burn injuries are among the most complex work injury cases a law firm can handle.
+The team of attorneys at the Law Offices of Jeffery S. Glass, LLC know, burn injuries are among the most complex work injury cases a law firm can handle.
 In some cases, the injuries may prove fatal.
 Even if a worker survives a third or fourth-degree burn, there is an extreme risk for developing a fatal infection, because the protective layer of skin has been destroyed.
-If an on-the-job burn accident results in a workers’ death, the surviving spouse or other family member will need to apply for workers’ compensation death benefits.
+If an on-the-job burn accident results in a workers’ death, the surviving spouse or another family member will need to apply for workers’ compensation death benefits.